sambanova/integrations/pipecat_integration/README.md

 The bot will then wait for your question, call the relevant weather tool, and provide a conversational answer.

 ## 4. References
-For more details, please refer to the [Sambanova @Pipecat docs](xxx).
+For more details, please refer to the [Sambanova @Pipecat llm docs](https://docs.pipecat.ai/server/services/llm/sambanova) and [Sambanova @Pipecat stt docs](https://docs.pipecat.ai/server/services/stt/sambanova).
-TODO: This will point to the SambaNova Pipecat integration docs once they are available.